bekasa/astro/src/pages/blog/backup-and-restore.md

 System images tend to be big so an external hard disk will be required.
 USB flash drives curry no favour but it is possible to use DVD writer if available.

-A better solution in this instnce would be Macrium Reflect 8 (see below)
+A better solution in this instance would be Macrium Reflect 8 (see below)

 ## MAC

 Whether you are an Apple fan or not the clarity, simplicity and ease of use of 'Time Machine' has to be admired.
-Every Mac arrives with Time Machine installed and available for use striaght out of the box.
+Every Mac arrives with Time Machine installed and available for use straight out of the box.
 The decision that has to be made is where to place backups HDD, SDD, USB, Cloud etc much the same as other operating systems.

 It is possible to use external (compatible) drive, USB stick, compatible NAS, another Mac computer or iDrive.
 If the external drive requires formatting the process is simple, note as with any format options all data will be lost.